Selena Gomez Teases First New Music In 4 Years With Cryptic Posts On Social Media

 She followed up with a present-day shot of her gazing above while standing mysteriously behind a black lace curtain, which she also captioned with intriguing prose, this time about distortion.

-A third tease on Instagram and Twitter featured a video of a theater marquee, with more presumed lyrics and an all-important Spotify tag.
+The third tease on Instagram and Twitter featured a video of a theater marquee, with more presumed lyrics and an all-important Spotify tag.

-Then, on her Instagram Story and on Twitter, Selena shared a video of a Times Square billboard featuring her, an Amazon Music plug, and the eyes emoji as she asked Alexa to follow her.
+Then, on her Instagram story and on Twitter, Selena shared a video of a Times Square billboard featuring her, an Amazon Music plug, and the eyes emoji as she asked Alexa to follow her.

 It’s no surprise that Selenators pieced together the clues to determine that new music is coming — and soon.